AWinterman/awinterman.github.com/_posts/2013-03-11-Notes-for-a-Happier-Life.md

 title: Notes for a Happier Life
 ---

-I've noticed that over the course of a year, I make a number of resolutions, stick to them for a few months, and then forget about them.
+I've noticed that over the course of a year I make a number of resolutions, stick to them for a few months, and then forget about them.
 This is a log of those resolutions which I find most satisfying, both in the positive ("Do this thing"), and the negative ("Don't do this anymore").